-96. Risk scenario 1 is not identified as a substantive risk because the limits and controls of the field trial would restrict exposure of people and desirable animals to the GM plants, the introduced proteins are not expected to be toxic or allergenic, and oil containing ω -3 LC-PUFAs is not expected to be toxic.
+100. Risk scenario 1 is not identified as a substantive risk because the limits and controls of the field trial would restrict exposure of people and other desirable organisms to the GM plants, the introduced proteins are not expected to be toxic or allergenic, and oil containing ω -3 LC-PUFAs is not expected to be toxic.
 Although oxidation products of ω -3 LC PUFAs could be toxic, people will not consume these products and animals are highly unlikely to consume toxic levels.
 Therefore, this risk could not be considered greater than negligible and does not warrant further detailed assessment.

-2.4.2 Risk scenario 2
+2.4.2 Risk Scenario 2

-Risk source Introduced genes for altered oil content

-ŧ

-Cultivation of GM canola and Indian mustard at trial sites

-+

-Causal nathway Dispersal of GM seed outside trial limits

-Causar patriway +

-Establishment of populations of volunteer GM plants expressing the introduced genes in
+Risk source Introduced genes for altered oil content Causal pathway Cultivation of GM canola and Indian mustard at trial sites Dispersal of GM seed outside trial limits Establishment of populations of volunteer GM plants expressing the introduced genes in the environment Potential harm Increased toxicity or allergenicity for people OR Increased toxicity to other desirable organisms OR OR Reduced establishment or yield of desirable plants

-the environment

-+

-Increased toxicity or allergenicity for people

-Potential harm OR

-Increased toxicity to desirable animals

-OR

-Reduced establishment or yield of desirable plants